loevans/Penetration-Testing-1/Readme (7).md

 You are tasked with performing website enumeration, discovery, and vulnerability detection.
 Because this engagement is non-invasive, you will **not** try to hack into their system.
 Rather, you will discover any potential vulnerabilities or leaks that the company should be worried about.

-Please note throughout this assignment, you will target a website named "Altoro Mutual" located at `demo.testfire.net`.
-Altoro Mutual was designed by IBM, a company that designs both hardware and software for computers.
-Their website `demo.testfire.net` was specifically designed to detect web application vulnerabilities.

-### Topics Covered in This Assignment

-- Website enumeration
-- Google Dorking
-- OSINT Recon
-- Shodan
-- Recon-NG
-- Installing modules
-- Zenmap
-- nmap's scripting engine

 #### Lab Environment

 You will use Azure online VMs to complete the homework.

-To start the labs, log into Azure and launch the Penetration Security machine.

-Once you are connected to that machine, launch the Pen Testing Hyper-V machine and start it to boot up Kali Linux.

-- Kali credentials:
-  - Username: `root`
-  - Password: `toor`

-- Metasploitable credentials:
-  - Username: `msfadmin`
-  - Password: `msfadmin`

-**Note:** Your Kali machine will act as the attacker machine, and the Metasploitable machine will act as the victims machine.

-Please note throughout this assignment, you will target a website named "Altoro Mutual" located at `demo.testfire.net`.
-Altoro Mutual was designed by IBM, a company that designs both hardware and software for computers.
-Their website `demo.testfire.net` was specifically designed to detect web application vulnerabilities.

-### Instructions:

-As you complete the steps below, please record your answers in the [Submission.md file](SubmissionFile.md).
-You will submit this file as your homework deliverable.

 #### Step 1: Google Dorking